nightroman/FarNet/FarNet/README.md

 **Settings panel**

-The module settings panel shows two columns: setting names and values.
-Use `[F4]` in order to edit values in text editors.
-Editors are not modal, several editors can be opened at the same time.
-Changed values are applied immediately and cannot be undone.
-The settings are saved when the panel closes (`[Esc]`).
+The module settings panel has two columns: setting names and values.
+Use `[F4]` in order to edit the current value in the text editor.
+The settings are saved when the editor text is saved.

-In editors consider to save changes before closing.
-In this case if the text is not valid then after an error message on saving the editor stays opened and the text can be corrected.
-It is recommended to exit all settings editors before closing the panel.

-Default setting names start with "-".
-Ever edited setting names start with "+".
-To reset selected values to default use `[Del]` or `[F8]` in the panel.
-Default values are not stored in files, they are defined in modules.
+Default settings are shown with "-".
+Changed settings are shown with "+".
+To reset selected values to default use `[Del]` or `[F8]`.
+Default settings are not stored in files, they are defined in modules.

 `[CtrlF11]` in the panel shows default and edited values sorted separately.
 `[CtrlF3]` restores sorting by names.